 MOD RCC/14A1/32

-26 2.9 Collection charge: The charge established and collected by an administration* from its customers for the use of an international telecommunication service.
+26 2.9 Collection charge: The charge established and collected by administrations/operating agencies from their customers for the use of an international telecommunication service.

 Reasons: The definition is used to describe the charging and accounting methods in Article 6.
 It is proposed to add “administrations/operating agencies”, since in a number of countries it is not operating agencies, but rather the administrations, that handle accounting matters.
 Editorial corrections.